 - Officials will arrive to the site or facility dressed in their uniforms (uniform tops may be put on at the facility). - Officials will arrange to arrive to the site/facility at a single location and time.
-Unless unavoidable, officials will enter the facility as a group, maintaining proper physical distancing. - Officials' pregame meetings shall be conducted while practicing proper physical distancing. - Officials shall not engage in pregame/postgame handshakes or fist bumps with players, coaches or administrators. - The coin toss (including overtime) will be conducted with only the referee, the umpire and a single captain from each team, maintaining physical distancing and without handshakes prior to and following the coin toss. - Officials shall not physically contact players during the contest, including players that appear to be injured or ill.

-- Officials will maintain physical distancing with each other unless conferencing about a call or ruling.
-In those cases, the officials should avoid speaking face-to-face. - Only one official will meet with the timer before the start of the game, while maintaining proper physical distancing. - When providing an explanation of a ruling to a head coach, the referee will meet the coach between the sideline and the 9-yard marks, away from others located on the sideline.
-One other official may be present, but physical distancing should be practiced by all involved.
+Unless unavoidable, officials will enter the facility as a group, maintaining proper physical distancing. - Officials' pregame meetings shall be conducted while practicing proper physical distancing. - Officials shall not engage in pregame/postgame handshakes or fist bumps with players, coaches or administrators. - Officials shall not physically contact players during the contest, including players that appear to be injured or ill. - Officials will maintain physical distancing with each other unless conferencing about a call or ruling.
+In those cases, the officials should avoid speaking face-to-face. - Only the referee will meet with coaches at the pre-meet meeting (without the presence of the starter or captains).
+The meeting should be limited to a single coach from each team, and multiple meetings may be needed to ensure proper physical distancing is maintained. - When providing an explanation of a ruling to a head coach, the official will meet the coach apart from others, while practicing proper physical distancing. - When checking/confirming final results from the meet, the referee will do using proper physical distancing.

-Rules Modifications (Football)
+Rules Modifications (Cross Country)